Cathedral School of Lucknow

 Cathedral School is a school established and administered by the Catholic Diocese of Lucknow, India, a religious and charitable society engaged in educational, medical and social work in eight districts of Lucknow.
 It is registered under the Registration of Societies Act No. XXI of 1860.
 The school is situated in the centre of Hazratganj.
 It is an unaided, co-educational, institution.
-A new system Of CCE is also implemented in the school for a continuous and a comprehensive evaluation of students.
+A new system of CCE is also implemented in the school for a continuous and a comprehensive evaluation of students.
 EduCom Smart Classes are also launched in primary classes of the school.

-Early days
+The entrance to Hazratganj Station lies near the front gate of the Cathedral.

+Background

 In 1858 a young Irish priest and catholic missionary William Gleeson came to Lucknow.
 He sold the land of the former mission at Golabganj, now in the state of Uttar Pradesh, and out of the proceeds and subscriptions raised from the public.
 He purchased a plot of land at Hazratganj which was then in the wilderness.
 In 1860 he built a Church and dedicated it to St. Joseph.
 This Church was blessed by Bishop Anastasius Hartmann on 10 May 1862.
 In the same year Rev. Fr.
 William Gleeson built a boundary wall and a priest's house in 1860–1862.
-He then handed over charge of the station to Rev. Fr.
-Felix O.F.M.
-Cap, of Turin.
+He then handed over charge of the station to Fr.
+Felix OFMCap of Turin.

-In 1885 Norbert, O.F.M.
-Cap, of Tossignano began teaching two boys, Issac and Charles Claudius, on the verandah of the priest's house.
+In 1885 Fr.
+Norbert of Tossignano began teaching two boys, Issac and Charles Claudius, on the verandah of the priest's house.
 He then established St. Francis School and orphanage.
 In 1890 he established St. Francis Boarding and Day School where the present Cathedral School exists.
-In 1908 the land where St. Francis School now stands was purchased by the Bishop of Prayagraj(then Allahabad) Petronius Gramigna O.F.M.
-Cap, In 1918 St. Francis School was shifted to its present location on 8, Shahnajaf Road.
+In 1908 the land where St. Francis School now stands was purchased by the Bishop of Prayagraj(then Allahabad) Petronius Gramigna, OFMCap.
+In 1918 St. Francis School was shifted to its present location on 8, Shahnajaf Road.
 St. Joseph's Orphanage and St. Joseph's High School continued on the same premises of St. Joseph's Church.

 Transformation to School

 On 20 January 1942, Fr.
-Conrad De Vito, O.F.M Cap, was appointed the Parish Priest of St. Joseph's Church Lucknow.
+Conrad De Vito, OFMCap, was appointed the Parish Priest of St. Joseph's Church Lucknow.
 On 16 February 1947, he was consecrated the First Bishop of the new Diocese of Lucknow.
-The governor of U.P., Sir Francis Wylie extended full support and also attended the consecration and played an important role in the festivities that followed.
+The governor of U.P., Sir Francis Wylie, extended full support and also attended the consecration and played an important role in the festivities that followed.
 In early 1950, Bishop Conrad expressed deep concern for the need of education for Catholics.
 He also founded Anand Bhawan School and Institute of the Maids of the Poor, another Catholic school in Barabanki city.

 On 8 July 1950, St. Joseph's Private Day School was started with Fr.
-Edward Albertazzi O.F.M.
-Cap, as the Founder Principal with 60 children and four class rooms.

-The school gets its name from the Cathedral Of St. Joseph.
+Edward Albertazzi OFMCap, as the Founder Principal with 60 children and four class rooms.
+The school got its name from St. Joseph's Cathedral.